willnjl/Snake-Game-Rust-Wasm/readme.md

 # Snake Game in Rust with WASM and TypeScript

-Welcome to the Snake Game, an experimental project created by me.
-This implementation combines the power of Rust compiled to WebAssembly (WASM) and executed with TypeScript.
  The game is a basic rendition of the classic game Snake.
+This project was a just for fun example to get familiar with the Rust programming language.
+This implementation combines the power of Rust compiled to WebAssembly (WASM) and executed with TypeScript

+It is based of the the Rust Udemy Course from [Jerga99](https://github.com/Jerga99)

 ## Try the Game